 The computer has four types of memory: primary storage, secondary storage, high-speed cache, and disk memory.
-The operating system should ensure that the needs of each processor application are balanced with available memory types, Enough memory for each operation until it performs its function, and be sure not to use the memory of a particular process for another process.
+The operating system should ensure that the needs of each processor application are balanced with available memory types.
+Also, to ensure that there is enough memory for each operation until it performs its function, and to be sure not to use the memory of a particular process for another process.

 Operating systems are divided into two parts:

-systems that can perform more than one operation at a time, and more than one user in the use of software and applications on the computer.
+Systems that can perform more than one operation at a time, and allow more than one user to use software applications on the computer.

-systems that allow only one operation and one user to use software and applications on a computer.
+Systems that allow only one operation and one user to use software and applications on the computer.